OpenVoiceOS/community-docs/README.md

 Voices depend on language and the plugins you have installed, you can find a non-exhaustive list of plugins in [the ovos plugins awesome list](https://github.com/OpenVoiceOS/awesome-ovos-plugins#tts)

+### What is PHAL?

+[PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Plugin-based Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from mycroft-core

+Any number of plugins providing functionality can be loaded and validated at runtime, plugins can be [system integrations](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-system) to handle things like reboot and shutdown, or hardware drivers such as [mycroft mark2 plugin](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-mk2)

+PHAL plugins can perform actions such as hardware detection before loading, eg, the mark2 plugin will not load if it does not detect the sj201 hat.
+This makes plugins safe to install and bundle by default in our base images

+### Does PHAL work with mycroft-core?

+yes!
+PHAL is a standalone component, it only needs to connect to the mycroft messagebus.
+You can connect PHAL to vanilla mycroft-core and load any plugin.

+Depending on the plugin this may make sense or not